sudheerj/javascript-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

-150. ### Can you write a random integers function to print integers with in a range
+150. ### Can you write a random integers function to print integers within a range

      Yes, you can create a proper random function to return a random number between min and max (both included)